theHostileNegotiator/KWBandage/PatchNotes.md

 	* Adjusted Damaged Textures to better match the base texture
 6. Heavy Damaged and Husks would look damaged, but the Flame and Beam Cannon attachment would look pristine
 	* Applied texture swap to the Flame and Beam Cannon texture, for the Husk the textures replaced for damaged ones in the model
+7. The 3rd (C) walk animation in missing sound effects for footsteps
+	* Added footstep sound effects for "NUMECH_WLKC" animation
+8. Unit is supposed to have sound effects for death animations as seen in the GameObject file
+	* Moved Animation sound effects to the Husk GameObject
-7. Avatar comandeering Flame Tank upgraded with Purifying Flame will revert to normal flame weapon
+9. Avatar comandeering Flame Tank upgraded with Purifying Flame will revert to normal flame weapon
 	* Added new feature where Avatar will distinguish between Normal and Upgraded Flame Tank and will use the upgraded weapon if comandeered
 #### Purifier
 1. Will randomly play Avatar voice sounds.
 (This is due to inheriting NOD Avatar and not removing sounds)